Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Co-Creating The Conditions For a New Sovereignty To Emerge.md

 ...all things would be possible... exceedingly and abundantly beyond all we could ask or imagine.

 It might not be enough, but I have a reasonable idea of how we can accomplish this.
 It contains a thousand holes, and it requires your unique insights and help.
-Yet it is a [[Starting Point]], and [[It Might Work]] if we simply began and committed [[Get A Little Better Every Day]].
+Yet it is a [[Starting Point]], and [[It Might Work]] if we simply began and committed to [[Becoming]] [[A Little Better Every Day]].

 "All" we have to do, is build a Philosophy, a Community, and a System, and a properly ordered [[Way of Being]], all defined and cohered by Love, purpose-built to create [[Throughput]] of the [[Work]] that must be done to accomplish the [[Total Nested Hierarchy of Goals]] and solve the [[Total Nested Hierarchy of Issues]], all of which are part of one continuously improving thing.